Amsterdam: Diversity and immigration

 The first mass immigration in the 20th century was by people from Indonesia, who came to Amsterdam after the independence of the Dutch East Indies in the 1940s and 1950s.
-In the 1960s guest workers from Turkey, Morocco, Italy, and Spain emigrated to Amsterdam.
+In the 1960s guest workers from Turkey, Morocco, Italy, and Spain immigrated to Amsterdam.
 After the independence of Suriname in 1975, a large wave of Surinamese settled in Amsterdam, mostly in the Bijlmer area.
-Other immigrants, including refugees asylum seekers and undocumented immigrants, came from Europe, the Americas, Asia and Africa.
+Other immigrants, including refugees asylum seekers and undocumented immigrants, came from Europe, the Americas, Asia, and Africa.
 In the 1970s and 1980s, many 'old' Amsterdammers moved to 'new' cities like Almere and Purmerend, prompted by the third Land-use planning bill of the Dutch Government.
 This bill promoted suburbanization and arranged for new developments in so-called "groeikernen", literally cores of growth.
 Young professionals and artists moved into neighborhoods De Pijp and the Jordaan abandoned by these Amsterdammers.
 The non-Western immigrants settled mostly in the social housing projects in Amsterdam-West and the Bijlmer.

-Today, people of non-Western origin make up approximately one-fifth of the population of Amsterdam, and more than 30% of the city's children.
-Ethnic Dutch (as defined by the Dutch census) now make up a minority of the total population, although by far the largest one.
-Only one in three inhabitants under 15 is an autochthon, or a person who has two parents of Dutch origin.
-Segregation along ethnic lines is clearly visible, with people of non-Western origin, considered a separate group by Statistics Netherlands, concentrating in specific neighborhoods especially in Nieuw-West, Zeeburg, Bijlmer and in certain areas of Amsterdam-Noord.
+In 2006, people of non-Western origin made up approximately one-fifth of the population of Amsterdam, and more than 30% of the city's children.
+A slight majority of the residents of Amsterdam have at least one parent who was born outside the country.
+However, a much larger majority has at least one parent who was born inside the country (intercultural marriages are common in the city).
+Only a third of inhabitants under 15 are autochthons (person with two parents of Dutch origin).
+In 2023, autochthons were a minority in 40% of Amsterdam's neighborhoods.
+Segregation along ethnic lines is visible, with people of non-Western origin, considered a separate group by Statistics Netherlands, concentrating in specific neighborhoods especially in Nieuw-West, Zeeburg, Bijlmer and in certain areas of Amsterdam-Noord.

 In 2000, Christians formed the largest religious group in the city (28% of the population).
 The next largest religion was Islam (8%), most of whose followers were Sunni.
 In 2015, Christians formed the largest religious group in the city (28% of the population).
 The next largest religion was Islam (7.1%), most of whose followers were Sunni.
+Amsterdam has been one of the municipalities in the Netherlands that provided immigrants with extensive and free Dutch-language courses, which have benefited many immigrants.